CHERUTO-CYNTHIA/Phase1_project/README.md

 The visualization below represents the severity of injuries vary based on the aircraft model

+##  The severity of injuries vary based on the aircraft model
 ![Image_Alt](https://github.com/CHERUTOCYNTHIA/Phase1_project/blob/08010caef3ac08093ff8428c6ea6a148bae0a2da/img1.png)

+## The aircraft models that are notorious for causing the most accidents

-A Tableau dashboard that presents the results of the analysis is available here:##
+A Tableau dashboard that presents the results of the analysis is available here:## https://public.tableau.com/app/profile/cynthia.cheruto/viz/Book1_17272998859030/Dashboard1?publish=yes